 A PTSD Researcher Speaks Out

-The Psychiatric Times recently published an interview by Heidi Anne Duerr of doctor Armen K. Goenjian, a research psychiatrist at the David Geffen School of Medicine at the University of California, Los Angeles.
+The Psychiatric Times recently published an interview by Heidi Anne Duerr with doctor Armen K. Goenjian, a research psychiatrist at the David Geffen School of Medicine at the University of California, Los Angeles.

 He has studied the short and long-term impact of PTSD.
 In particular, he has closely examined PTSD arising from natural disasters (think of the recent carnage created by tornados in Nashville Tennessee).